WillPapper/Haptic-iOS/README.md

 ### How do we use artificial intelligence to make our digital tools more accessible to everyone?

-Visually impaired internet users like their sighted counterparts, benefit
+Visually impaired internet users like their sighted counterparts, benefit tremendously from the information and services the web has to offer.
+However, as web pages have become more complex the "screen readers" that visually impared users

 ## Context
 High level research into the potential market of visually impaired users revealed a global market reach of 285 million visually impaired individidals worldwide.
 Of that population: